usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Participant Guide Module 3.md

 5. ### Activity: Scenario Discussion (20 minutes)

-* **Purpose**:  To identify key questions about limited data rights and proprietary encryption they should ask when acquiring a new cloud-based platform.
+* **Purpose**: To identify key questions about limited data rights and proprietary encryption you should ask when acquiring a new cloud-based platform.
 * **Expected Outcomes**: You will be able to identify:
   * Legal risks
   * Data access concerns